if you postpone planning until it is too late, you run the risk that your intended beneficiaries -- those you love the most -...Read more

 A once-popular estate planning tool may now cost families more in taxes than it saves.
 Changes in the estate tax have made the "bypass trust" a less appealing option for many families.
 If your estate plan includes one, you should reconsider its necessity because it could be doing more harm than good.

-In 2013, estate taxes changed dramatically and now very few people are subject to federal estate taxes.
-Currently, the first $5.45 million (in 2016) of an estate is exempt from federal estate taxes, so theoretically a husband and wife would have no estate tax if their estate is less than $10.90 million.
+The estate tax threshold has risen dramatically in recent years and now very few people are subject to federal estate taxes.
+For 2021, the first $11.7 million of an estate is exempt from federal estate taxes, so theoretically a husband and wife would have no estate tax if their estate is less than $23.4 million.
 The estate tax is now also "portable" between spouses, accomplishing the same purpose as a bypass trust.
-This means that if the first spouse to die does not use all of his or her $5.45 million exemption, the estate of the surviving spouse may use it (provided the surviving spouse makes an “election” on the first spouse’s estate tax return).
+This means that if the first spouse to die does not use all of his or her $11.7 million exemption, the estate of the surviving spouse may use it (provided the surviving spouse makes an “election” on the first spouse’s estate tax return).

 One problem with a bypass trust is that the surviving spouse does not have complete control over of the assets in the trust.
 The surviving spouse's right to use assets in the trust is limited and requires the filing of accountings and separate tax forms.
 In addition, if the trust generates income that is not passed to the beneficiary, that income can be taxed at a higher tax rate than if it wasn't in a trust.